Skills for Success (Essential Skills) Summary

 Numeracy

 Landscape horticulturists use numeracy skills to perform calculations and measurements such as site areas, distance, volumes, product application rates and slope.
 They also perform calculations related to estimating production schedules, material quantity take-offs, and labour rates.
 They also calibrate equipment such as spreaders and sprayers.
 They may calculate financial transactions such as purchasing and sales.
+They must be familiar with Imperial and metric systems of measurement.

 Thinking